 Thrush is not a serious problem for a healthy child.
 It can be treated with antifungal medicine.

 Candida yeast is common in the everyday environment.
 It only causes a problem when it grows out of control.
 This can happen if a child:

 A child is more at risk for thrush if he or she:

 Thrush causes milky white or yellow patches to form on the tongue or inner cheeks.
 These patches can be painful and may bleed.
 Some babies have no pain from thrush.
 Others may have pain and be fussy and refuse to feed.
 It may hurt when your child swallows.
 Thrush can also cause cracked skin in the corners of the mouth.
 Symptoms can occur a bit differently in each child.

 The symptoms of thrush can be like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

-Your child’s healthcare provider will ask about your child’s medical history and do a physical exam.
-The exam will include looking in the mouth.
+The healthcare provider will ask about your child’s symptoms and health history.
+He or she will give your child a physical exam.
+This will include looking in your child’s mouth.

-It is also important to sterilize any pacifiers, bottle nipples, or toys that your baby may put in his or her mouth.
-This will prevent your baby from being reinfected.
+It is also important to boil (sterilize) disinfect any pacifiers, bottle nipples, or toys that your child may put in his or her mouth after each use.
+This will prevent your child from being infected again.

 The University of Chicago Medicine